 Children's character traits may not be fully developed just yet, but some traits tend to inherently be associated with kids.
 Additionally, parents often seek to teach certain character traits to their children.

-In storybooks and novels and movies, there are often archetypes of characters.
-For instance, there might be a romantic hero, or a leader or a heroine who needs to be rescued.
-Often, these characters in books or movies have certain classic traits that help you to identify what role they play in the story.
+In stories, novels and movies, there are often archetypes of characters.
+For instance, there might be a fearless hero, a cruel leader or a helpless heroine who needs to be rescued.
+Writers use these classic traits to help readers identify what role each character plays in the story.